anindyahepth/BatchNorm_in_Transformers_CV/README.md

     pos_emb ='learn')

 ```
-Note that ViT uses the learnable positional embedding if 'pool' = 'cls'.
+Note that ViT uses the learnable positional embedding by default if 'pool' = 'cls'.

 Training on the MNIST dataset of handwritten digits from scratch, we see that the models with BatchNorm are
 about 60% faster than the standard ViT in terms of the average inference time per epoch.
 The gain in speed for the average training time per epoch can be even higher.

 As an example, consider training and testing the models with the learning rate and the batch size in
 each case being determined by a Bayesian optimization procedure.
 The following graphs compare
-the performances of the models on four metrics as functions of epochs - the training time (in seconds),
+the performances of the optimized models on four metrics as functions of epochs - the training time (in seconds),
 the testing time (in seconds), the training loss and test accuracy.

 ![image](https://github.com/user-attachments/assets/ea3ae9fa-bd91-44c8-a0a2-3807953c8a00)